po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/28-Stu_Mini-Project/Main/01_bubble-sort/README.md

 # Bubble Sort - The Interviewer

-As the interviewer, it is your job to properly state the problem to the interviewee the output a solution will provide.
-If an interviewee asks a question, try and answer in a way that helps them get to an answer themselves.
+As the interviewer, it is your job to properly state the problem to the interviewee and the output a solution will provide.
+If an interviewee asks a question, try and answer in a way that encourages them to come to an answer themselves.

 ## Problem

-Write a function that accepts an unsorted array of integers, sorts it, and returns the sorted array using the "Bubble Sort" algorithm.
+Write a function that accepts an unsorted array of integers, sorts it, and returns the sorted array using the "Bubble Sort" algorithm with a Big O complexity of `O(n^2)`.
 For example, for the following array:

 ```js
 const unsortedArr = [2, 42, 100, 23, 500, 34];